ocrmypdf/OCRmyPDF/ROADMAP.md

 Complete tool reimplementation in python
-Segregate the processing into 4 main tasks
+Segregate the processing into 5 main tasks

-  - Normalization of inputs.
+  - Normalization of inputs (inputs can be a pdf file, an image, a folder containing images)
-    - Inputs can be:
-      - a PDF file
-      - one or several images of any type
-    - What preprocessing does:
-      - In case of PDF file:
+    - For pdf:
+      - Identify if image already contains fonts
       - If the page needs to be OCRed:
         - Extract the image corresponding to the page and save it in a tmp folder.
-3 approaches to extract the image:
+3 approaches to extract images:
-            - extract raw image from pdf
+          - extract raw image from pdf and rotate it according to pdf page rotation
-            - if not possible: identify resolution and rasterize page
+          - if not possible: identify resolution and rasterize
           - if not possible: use default resolution and rasterize
       - If not:
         - Save the page AS-IS in the tmp folder that should contained the final page
-      - In case of separate images:
+    - For image(s):
       - Just copy the images with standardized name into the tmp folder containing pages to be OCRed
   - Preprocessing of normalized inputs (perform jobs in parallel)
+    - Orientation (if requested by user)
+      - Correct orientation
+    - Skew angle (if requested by user)
-    - Identify orientation and skew angle
+      - Correct skew angle
-    - deskew / rotate image
+    - Cleaning (if requested by user)
       - Clean image
   - OCRing (perform jobs in parallel)
-    - Just perform OCR in save resulting hocr file for each respective page (to be
+    - Perform OCR and save resulting hocr file for each respective page (perfom jobs in parallel)
-  - Build output (currently only PDF file generation will be supported)
+  - Build output per page
+    - For pdf (if output file has a "pdf" extension):
+      - Generate pdf pages from hocr files (note: pdf pages can already exist if OCR has been skipped for them)
+  - Build final output:
+    - For pdf:
+      - Concatenate pdf pages
+      - Converte to pdf/1-a
+      - Verify conformity to pdf/1-a